defenseunicorns/uds-common/docs/uds-package-practices.md

 Packages also follow structural guidelines to ensure consistency and flexibility for configuration, they:

+- **Must** contain documentation under a `docs` folder at the root that describes how to configure the package and outlines package dependencies.
+  > This allows users of the package to learn more about exposed configuration - it is recommended to make the entrypoint for configuration `configuration.md`.

 - **Should** expose all configuration (`uds.dev` CRs, additional `Secrets`/`ConfigMaps`, etc) through a Helm chart (ideally in a `chart` or `charts` directory).
   > This allows UDS bundles to override configuration with Helm overrides and enables downstream teams to fully control their bundle configurations.

-- **Should** limit the use of Zarf variable templates and prioritize configuring packages via Helm value overrides
+- **Should** limit the use of Zarf variable templates and prioritize configuring packages via Helm value overrides.
-  > This ensures that the package is configured the same way that the bundle would be and avoids any side effect issues of Zarf's `###` templating
+  > This ensures that the package is configured the same way that the bundle would be and avoids any side effect issues of Zarf's `###` templating.

-- **Should** implement or allow for multiple flavors (ideally with common definitions in a `common` directory)
+- **Should** implement or allow for multiple flavors (ideally with common definitions in a `common` directory).
   > This allows for different images or configurations to be delivered consistently to customers.

 ## Testing